 Your pet must be in an IATA compliant pet crate and meet certain other requirements.
 It is best to have only one animal per container.
 IATA rules state that two animals can share the same container if the animals are less than 14kg and are of the same species.

 If you are purchasing a container, make sure that it meets these minimum requirements:

 - The container must be large enough for the animal(s) to stand, turn around, and lie down.

 - The kennel must be sturdy and plastic.

 - The container must have a secure, spring-loaded, all around locking system with the pins extending beyond the horizontal extrusions above and below the door.

 - Although this is not an IATA requirement, many airlines are now requiring steel crate hardware instead of plastic fasteners.
 We would recommend that you use this hardware on your pet’s crate to be sure there will be no problems.

 - Both water and food bowls must be attached to the inside of the front door and be refillable from the outside of the container without opening the door.

 - The container must have ventilation on all sides for international travel and three sides minimum for domestic travel.

-- The container must be identified with your pet’s name and owner’s contact information.
+- The container must have your pet’s name and the owner’s contact information.
 The best way to do this is to attach your pet’s information to the outside of the crate.